Covid and fertility

 Current situation

 It is true that the decision to suspend all medical procedures related to infertility treatment has not been based on scientific evidence, since this information has been non-existent.
-However, the trajectory of the virus has created a unique challenge in global health systems.
-Reason why cancellation of fertility treatments was justified.
+However, the trajectory of the virus has created a unique challenge for global health systems.
+Reason why the cancellation of fertility treatments was justified.

 When IVF has been continued